servicecatalog/documentation/DOCKER.md

 <p align="center"><h1><img height="52" src="https://avatars0.githubusercontent.com/u/14330878" alt="Open Service Catalog Manager"/>&nbsp;OSCM Docker image</h1></p>

 Welcome to the documentation of OSCM Docker image!
+The following description is intended also for people without previous Docker experience and is exemplified using Docker Toolbox on a Windows host machine.

-## Configuring Docker machine to work with corporate proxy
+## Configuring the Docker machine to work with a proxy
 To setup your proxy (skip if pulling the OSCM image succeeded):

 * Enter the following commands (please replace `<proxy_host>` and `<proxy_port>` with the host and port values of the active proxy in your network first.
 To obtain your proxy configuration, please contact your network administrator.):
 `sudo touch /var/lib/boot2docker/profile`
 `sudo echo "export HTTP_PROXY=<proxy_host>:<proxy_port>" | sudo tee /var/lib/boot2docker/profile`
 `sudo echo "export HTTPS_PROXY=<proxy_host>:<proxy_port>" | sudo tee -a /var/lib/boot2docker/profile`

 * Exit the Docker virtual machine by typing exit.
 * Restart the Docker virtual machine by typing:
 `docker-machine stop default`
 `docker-machine start default`

-ATTENTION: some users trying to set it up on local machines (a laptop or desktop computer) reported that restarting the Docker virtual machine was not enough, they needed to restart their physical machine.
+ATTENTION: some users trying to set it up on physical machines (a laptop or desktop computer) reported that restarting the Docker virtual machine was not enough, they needed to restart their physical machine.
 So if it does not work for you, please restart your physical machine!
 * Connect to the Docker virtual machine again:
 `docker-machine ssh default`

-* Pull the OSCM Docker image from DockerHub to your Docker virtual machine:
-`docker pull servicecatalog/oscm`

-* Another way to achieve the same result is to:
+Another way to achieve the same result is to:
- - delete your existing Docker machine:
+* delete your existing Docker virtual machine:
 	`docker-machine stop default`
 	`docker-machine rm default`
- - create new machine with proxy parameter:
+* create a new Docker virtual machine with proxy parameter:
 	`docker-machine create -d virtualbox --engine-env HTTP_PROXY=http://example.com:8080 --engine-env HTTPS_PROXY=https://example.com:8080 --engine-env NO_PROXY=example2.com default`
- - start your new machine:
+* start your new Docker virtual machine:
 	`docker-machine start default`
+* Connect to the new Docker virtual machine:
+`docker-machine ssh default`

 ## Configuring Docker host and ports